Home and Community Based Care Symposium

 Looking Beyond "Day 30"

-This one-day conference analyzes emerging trends in home and community based care.
-Topics such as readiness to reduce hospitalizations in the first 30 days and beyond, translating care across settings, the roles of primary care providers as well as the utilization of CRISP in home based care will also be explored.
+This one-day conference analyzed emerging trends in home and community based care.
+Topics such as readiness to reduce hospitalizations in the first 30 days and beyond, translating care across settings, the roles of primary care providers as well as the utilization of CRISP in home based care were explored.

 A collaborative effort between the University of Maryland School of Nursing and Maxim Healthcare Services, this symposium is designed to inform health care system stakeholders on emerging forces and developments within home and community based care.
 Each session engages the learner and activates new perspectives on health care and delivery of services.
 Attendees also learn with and from leaders in health care policy, education, practice, and delivery systems, along with health care practitioners and community members.